Convert RTF to Textile

 - Create account with password: Test@123!

-- Error message appears
+- Error message is displayed

 Expected: Login succeeds